kode4food/ale/docstring/object.md

 ---
 Will create a new object (hash-map) based on the provided key-value pairs, or return an empty object if no forms are provided.
 This function is no different than the object literal syntax except that it can be treated in a first-class fashion.

+An object can be iterated over as a sequence.
+The resulting sequence is guaranteed to have no duplicates, but is not guaranteed to return in any particular order.

 #### An Example

 ~~~scheme